Tax Guide for Restaurant Owners

 Inventory Controls

-It is strongly recommended that restaurant owners carefully track their inventory (for example, keeping records of deliveries, keeping liquor stocks in a locked storeroom and keeping records of products stocked or removed) to minimize the possibility of additional tax assessments.
+We strongly recommend that you carefully track your inventory (for example, keeping records of deliveries, keeping liquor stocks in a locked storeroom, and keeping records of products stocked or removed).
+Good recordkeeping minimizes the chances of additional tax owed.

 Having strict inventory controls can help you save money and stay competitive.